chmccue/ui-selenium-java-cucumber-gradle-automation-framework/README.md

 USER_PROVISIONING_ENVIRONMENT=uat-dev
 ```

+After the `.env` file is set up, the easiest way to run the tests is via the preconfigured bash script `localscripts/runLocal.sh`.

+#### Running directly with gradle

-Then for Chrome or Firefox, run one of the following:
+If you'd prefer to run via gradle commands instead of the preconfigured bash script above, then run one of the following:
 ```bash
 ./gradlew runChromeTest --info

 ./gradlew runFirefoxTest --info
 ```

-Alternatively, if using an IDE such as intellij, you can run outside terminal: open build.gradle file, select "run" option along left side of test task.
+Alternatively, if using an IDE such as Intellij, you can run outside terminal: open build.gradle file, select "run" option along left side of test task.

 If you want to run only specific cucumber tags tests:
-* If running in docker, all you need to do is add a custom tag expression to CUCUMBER_TAGS variable in your .env file:
+* If running in docker, you can add a custom tag expression to CUCUMBER_TAGS variable in your .env file:
 ```bash
 CUCUMBER_TAGS=(@navigation or @login) and not @ignore
 ```